razorpay/blade/.changeset/stale-crabs-add.md

 "@razorpay/blade": patch
 ---

-fix(Card): ChardHeader title alignment when subtitle is not present
+fix(Card): CardHeader title alignment when subtitle is not present